discordjs/guide/guide/additional-info/notation.md

 Remember that this notation is not valid JavaScript; it is a shorthand to refer to a specific piece of code.
 :::

 Sometimes, the notation is extended, which can help you determine which one the writer meant.
-For example, `TextChannel#send(content, options)` is definitely a method of `TextChannel`, since it uses function notation.
-And, `Client#event:message` is an event since it says it is an event.
+For example, `TextChannel#send(content, options)` is definitely a method of `TextChannel`, since it uses function notation. `Client#event:message` is an event since it says it is an event.

 The important thing to take away from this notation is that the `#` symbol signifies that the property, method, or event can only be accessed through an instance of the class.
 Unfortunately, this notation is often abused, e.g., `<Message>#send` (`<Message>` is already an instance, so this makes no sense), or `Util#resolveColor` (`resolveColor` is a static method–you should write it as `Util.resolveColor`), so always refer back to the docs if you are confused.